Alice Crary

-Alice Crary (/ˈkrɛəri/; born 1967) is an American philosopher who currently holds the positions of university distinguished professor at the Graduate Faculty, The New School for Social Research in New York City and visiting fellow at Regent's Park College, University of Oxford, U.K. (where she was professor of philosophy 2018–19).
+Alice Marguerite Crary (/ˈkrɛəri/; born 1967) is an American philosopher.
+She is Walter A. Eberstadt University Distinguished Professor in Philosophy at The New School for Social Research.

 Early life and education

 Alice Marguerite Crary was born in 1967 in Seattle, Washington.
 During high school, she was a national champion rower at the Lakeside School (Seattle) in Seattle, Washington, and competed internationally and placed 6th in the Junior Women's Eight at the 1985 World Rowing Junior Championships in Brandenburg, Germany.

 Later in the 1980s, after studying liberation theology with Harvey Cox at Harvard Divinity School, Crary researched Christian base communities in southern Mexico and Guatemala.

-In the early 1990s, she was a teacher at the Collegio Americano in Quito, Ecuador.
+In the early 1990s, she was a teacher at the Colegio Americano in Quito, Ecuador.
 Crary earned her PhD in philosophy from the University of Pittsburgh in 1999.

 Career

-Crary is university distinguished professor at the Graduate Faculty of The New School for Social Research in New York City.
-She has held visiting fellowships at Regent’s Park College, University of Oxford (2018–19), All Souls College, Oxford (2021–22), and the Institute for Advanced Study, School of Social Sciences (2017–18).
+Crary is a university distinguished professor at the Graduate Faculty of The New School for Social Research in New York City and visiting fellow at Regent’s Park College, University of Oxford (where she was professor of philosophy 2018–19).
+She held visiting fellowships at All Souls College, Oxford (2021–22), and the Institute for Advanced Study, School of Social Sciences (2017–18).

 Crary frequently participates in and organizes events for public discussion, such as public debates on the valuation of life and the treatment of animals and the cognitively disabled.
 She has also written for the New York Times.

 Ethics and moral philosophy

 Crary's first monograph, Beyond Moral Judgment, discusses how literature and feminism help to reframe moral presuppositions.
 Her Inside Ethics argues that ethics in disability studies and animal studies is stunted by a lack of moral imagination, caused by a narrow understanding of rationality and by a philosophy severed from literature and art.
+Crary has promoted the view that humans and animals have moral worth above and beyond any quantitative valuation.